Cannabis Packaging Issues Today

 Creativity of manufacturers may suffer due to the limited packaging shapes currently available.
 Cannabis companies should be looking for packaging providers who work with product developers to create innovative packaging, exploring the use of new materials and packaging formats.

-New products and changing legislation means cannabis packaging is screaming out for more innovation.
+New products and changing legislation means cannabis packaging issues and an industry screaming out for more innovation.
 New products require different types of packaging, capable of providing moisture and gas barriers.
 Savvy equipment suppliers need to start designing machines that could help to address cannabis-specific packaging challenges.

 Finding a Trustworthy Supplier